-Puppies can’t take off their fur when the summertime heats gets intense.
-And as babies, they're still learning how to regulate their body's temperature when it's hot.
-So, it's up to their responsible caretaker to keep them comfortable on hot summer days.
-Letting your puppy chill inside in the air conditioning is one option for keeping him cool.
-But for puppies that spend most of their time outside, owners need to create an environment conducive to cooling down.
+So, it's up to the caretaker to keep them safe and comfortable on hot summer days.
+Letting your puppy chill inside in the air conditioning is one option for keeping it cool.
+But, for puppies that enjoy spending time outdoors, owners need to create an environment conducive to staying cool.

-Outside puppies need a shady spot to snooze.
-If you don’t have a shade tree in your backyard, an outdoor patio umbrella or sunshade canopy that covers a portion of your dog run will work just as well.
+If you spend a lot of time in the yard with your puppy, it is important that they have access to shade.
+If you don’t have a shade tree, an outdoor patio umbrella or sunshade canopy will work just as well.
 Puppies can also find shelter in a ventilated dog crate or doghouse with ample airflow.
-Providing several options will teach it where to go when the temperature in its body rises.

 Offer Cool Drinks